junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas sits at the bunker library, hands pressing on his head as hard as he can, eyes closed with a frown.
 The pounding and pulsing inside his head is getting worse, though it does make the screening in the angel radio sound quieter.
 But it could also mean there might not be many angels left to save now, that they might already be too slow, too late.
 He tries not to think about that, or he's afraid he won't be able to control himself to go there and take a look again.
 Dean would be pissed if he found him leaving bunker again when he comes back.
 That much he can be sure.

 Cas idly flips the book before him.
-It's a book about spells that supposedly help you remain young and beautiful for as long as you want.
-But most of the spells require a regular take-in of a young girl's blood or heart.
+It's a book about spells that supposedly help the spellcaster remain young and beautiful for as long as you want.
+But most of the spells require a regular consumption of a young girl's blood or heart.
 His attention drifts shortly, but his fingers continue the motion.

 The monitor screen for the dungeon sits on the table in front of the book.
 Cas throws a glance at it every now and then.
 He can't bare to look at the Devil for too long though.
 Lucifer has waken up, but the angel cuff has made sure he can't do much other than wandering around, and the dungeon chains make sure he can't wander for more than two steps.